• Home

 Storage, Make-Ahead, and Leftovers

-Counter storage: Cover the pan (once the icing is fully set) and keep at room temperature for up to 3 days.
-The cake actually gets slightly more moist on day two as the sour cream continues to do its thing.
+Counter storage: After the icing is fully set, cover the pan and keep it at room temperature for up to 3 days.
+The cake gets slightly more moist on day two as the sour cream continues to do its thing.

-Refrigerator: If your house runs warm, refrigerate after the first day.
-Cover tightly — the cake will dry out if exposed to refrigerator air.
+Refrigerator: If your house is warm, refrigerate after the first day.
+Cover them well as the cake will dry out if it is exposed to the refrigerator’s air.
+Take out individual pieces, let them get to room temp for 10 minutes before eating or for 20 seconds in the microwave to warm.

 Eggnog cake served as dessert